seamustuohy/CSS-CTF/README.md

 - High value skills that no, to low, technically skilled civil society members could learn.
   - Ideally each skill could be learn-able in under 30 minutes
   - The ability to verify goodness, as well as hunt badness.
 A few challenges should result in "This file is authentic".
+  - Each topic should be matched for free further learning resources - Youtube Training, Cybrary.it, SIAB, SSD, Umbrella, etc.

 ----